 Only if the adjoining land (or yours) is council owned.
-If you want to check on council ownership you should telephone or write to the Estates and Valuation Services, Civic Centre, Uxbridge (tel.
-01895 250893) or, in the case of a council house, telephone the Contact Centre at the Civic Centre (tel.
+If you want to check on council ownership you should email the Property and Estates Team at estatesandvaluation@hillingdon.gov.uk or, in the case of a council house, telephone the Contact Centre at the Civic Centre (tel.
 01895 556000).
 Otherwise, the information you need is usually given in your property deeds or lease.
 If you do not have a copy because your bank, building society, conveyance/solicitor or loan company has them for safe keeping, you should write to them (or to your landlord, if you rent the property), requesting the necessary information.
-Alternatively you can apply to the Land Registry for details.
-They can be contacted through their website www.landregistry.gov.uk or by phone 01792 458877.
+Alternatively, you can apply to the Land Registry for details.
+They can be contacted through their website www.landregistry.gov.uk or by phone 0300 006 0411.
 There may be a small charge for their services.